Large and small entities in patent law: Loss of status

 Small entity status is lost when the patent is licensed, exclusively or non-exclusively, or assigned to an organization that would not itself qualify for small entity status.
-Special care should be taken by an organization licensing technology to the government.
-Except for licenses under the Bayh–Dole Act, the government is not a small entity for these purposes and small entity status would be lost.

 If an organization (including affiliates) has fewer than 500 employees, an application data sheet may be filed, the box as a small entity may be checked, and subsequently the small entity fees may be paid until the patent is allowed or a maintenance fee on a resulting patent is due.
 At those points in time, the patent agent or attorney might need to send a notification of loss of small entity status.

 Micro entity status

 Changes to U.S. patent law in December 2012 created a sub-category of small entity status called "micro entity status" for inventors who qualify for small entity status, but also have a gross income less than three times the current gross median income and have applied for no more than four patents previously, or who have an association with an institution of higher education.